RenaudBompuis/tpcleaner/README.md

 ### The solution

-`tpcleaner.exe` is a small utility that will delete thumbnails whose records were removed from the database.
+`tpcleaner.exe` is a command line utility that will delete thumbnails whose records were removed from the database.

 Just save `tpcleaner.exe` in the same folder as your database file, open a command prompt: